GOcontroll/go-sn/README.md

 # go-sn
-Utility for writing and reading serial numbers of controllers.
+Utility for writing and reading serial numbers of Moduline controllers.

 This utility works by writing a serial number to an area of eMMC memory that is not mapped by the filesystem, because of this it persists through reflashes.